 The Khwai Community Concession is owned by the local Khwai community.
 For every visitor to the concession the community receive payment.
 This monetary incentive to local people to protect the habitat in which they live and the animals with which they share it has proven to be one of the most successful conservation blueprints in Africa.
 Wildlife populations in the concession are excellent and sightings of the regions predators are common.
 There are also a variety of other rare and iconic species that you may see during your visit.

 The concession is open to self-drive visitors and mobile safari operators.
 As a result, while sightings on safari are often incredibly exciting they can become a little crowded, especially during the peak months between June and October.
-There are a number of excellent camps that we would highly recommend in the Khwai Concession.
-These include Machaba Camp and Khwai Tented Camp.
-Both camps represent excellent value for money for their calibre and the standard of guiding is truly superb.
+There are a number of excellent camps that we would highly recommend in the Khwai Concession such as Machaba Camp.
+Machaba Camp represents excellent value for money for their calibre and the standard of guiding is truly superb.

 Wildlife in the Khwai Area

 Khwai comprises of a variety of landscapes and eco-systems and as a result support a broad range of species.
 The region is one of the best in Africa to find the elusive leopard and the endangered African wild dog.
 Lion populations are also very healthy and sightings of Africa’s biggest cat are relatively common.